Azure Private DNS FAQ

 Will DNS resolution by using the default FQDN (internal.cloudapp.net) still work even when a private zone (for example, private.contoso.com) is linked to a virtual network?

 Yes.
-Private Zones doesn't replace the default DNS resolutions by using the Azure-provided internal.cloudapp.net zone.
-It's offered as an additional feature or enhancement.
+Private Zones don't replace the default Azure-provided internal.cloudapp.net zone.
 Whether you rely on the Azure-provided internal.cloudapp.net or on your own private zone, use the FQDN of the zone you want to resolve against.

 Will the DNS suffix on virtual machines within a linked virtual network be changed to that of the private zone?

-What are the usage limits for Azure Private DNS?
+What are the usage limits for Azure DNS Private zones?

 Why don’t my existing private DNS zones show up in new portal experience?

-As part of Preview Refresh release we shipped a new resource model for private DNS zones.
-Your existing private DNS zones will need to be migrated to new resource model before these can show up in the new portal experience.
+If your existing private DNS zone were created using preview API, you must migrate these zones to new resource model.
+Private DNS zones created using preview API will not show up in new portal experience.
 See below for instructions on how to migrate to new resource model.

 How do I migrate my existing private DNS zones to the new model?